pronitdas/clarity-mcp/README.md

-# Clear Thought MCP Server
+# Clarity Mcp Server

 A Model Context Protocol (MCP) server that provides structured reasoning and thinking tools for AI assistants.
 This server implements multiple cognitive frameworks and reasoning methodologies to enhance problem-solving capabilities.

 ## 🧠 Features

-The Clear Thought MCP Server provides the following reasoning tools:
+The Clarity Mcp Server provides the following reasoning tools:

 ### Core Reasoning Tools